avollrath/animated-css-gallery/readme.md

-# Portfolio
+# Animated CSS image gallery

-This is my first personal portfolio created with HTML5 and CSS3.
+This is a prototype of a CSS image gallery with motion according to Googles marterial design documentation.

 # Demo